Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Introduction

-Significant and variable stochasticity, nonlinearity in the dynamics, and the potentially high-dimensional space of cell types pose significant challenges to the application of classical control methods to such systems.
-This extends beyond the scenarios considered in this paper: work on more complex disease progression and drug response models with anticipated higher predictive power has been on the rise in recent years, such as in systems pharmacology~\cite{knight2016promises,danhof2016systems}, which brings systems biology approaches into integrative quantitative modeling in the drug discovery process.
-The expectation is that these increases in model complexity will result in more realistic descriptions of the dynamics that would offer significantly improved predictive power.
-However, as model complexity increases, the problem of disease progression control by way of model-informed precision dosing~\cite{polasek2018precision,polasek2018toward,polasek2019does,keizer2018model,darwich2017has} becomes increasingly less tractable, necessitating a tradeoff between the ability to develop a controller for the system and the predictive accuracy of the system model~\cite{parker2001control}.

-A shift away from model-based control methods toward approaches that do not or only partly rely on model details will permit greater freedom in model selection and obviate the need for simplifications that may reduce predictability.
-The application of model-free reinforcement learning methods to continuous control tasks has seen significant advances in recent years\footnote{See, e.g.,~\cite{recht2018tour,kiumarsi2018optimal} for recent surveys.} and holds promise for the control of systems for which mathematical optimization and control may be intractable, with potential applications in diverse fields that include robotics, mathematical finance, and healthcare.
-However, for reinforcement learning to become a standard tool in control engineering and related fields more work is needed in the successful application of continuous reinforcement learning control to highly stochastic and realistic environments.

-CelluDose combines a model-free deep reinforcement learning algorithm with model information in developing an adaptive dosing control policy for the elimination of harmful cell populations with heterogeneous drug responses and random yet significant demographic stochastic changes.
-Beyond presenting this implementation, the aims of this work are additionally to (1) motivate the use of model-free reinforcement learning control in the development of next-generation precision dosing controllers by demonstrating that a reliable and highly responsive dynamic control policy can be obtained for a complex and stochastic biological system that is intractable with traditional control methods, and (2) showcase how model knowledge may be capitalized on in such a scheme while still benefitting from the flexibility of its model-free learning approach.
+Beyond presenting this implementation, this work also aims to motivate the use of model-free reinforcement learning control in the development of next-generation precision dosing controllers by demonstrating that a robust and highly responsive adaptive control policy can be obtained for a complex and stochastic biological system that is intractable with traditional control methods.
+While the focus of this work is on a particular class of biological scenarios, it should be noted that the incorporation of certain training elements described below may facilitate and stabilize the training of robust continuous control policies in other stochastic environments experiencing low-probability significant events.
+To that end, a discussion of practices in this work and subsequent insights that may be usefully generalized to other stochastic control environments is included.